bobbarnes1981/Minimal-64x4-vscode/README.md

 Language and Grammar contributions for VSCODE to syntax highlight Minimal 64x4 Assembly Language

+## TODO

+* HoverProvider that provides opcode information
+* Autocomplete?
+* Fiagnostics to show when arguments are incorrect?

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.